Frequently Asked Questions

 How is the process different if I'm using the Montgomery GI Bill?

-What do I do if my benefits have not come in by my tuition deadline?
+What do I do if the VA has not paid my tuition by the tuition deadline?

-Remember, a change in your class schedule may affect your VA benefits.
-After initial certification, all students will then be recertified after the 12th class date at the beginning of the semester in order to accommodate add/drop periods.
+A change in your class schedule may affect your VA benefits.
+After initial certification, all students using VA benefits will be recertified after the census date (12th class day for long semesters and the 4th class day for summer terms) in order to accommodate course changes during the add/drop periods.
 Frequent changes of schedule can often cause a student to receive an overpayment of benefits that the VA will require the student to pay back.

-If you drop a class after the 12th class date, you may have to repay the tuition and fees for that class.
+If you drop a class after the 12th class date (long semesters) or 4th class date (summer terms), you may be required to repay the tuition and fees for that class.
 Contact us if you have any questions.

 How will my military credits transfer to UT?

 Your military transcripts are required in your admission application.
-The University awards credit for educational experiences during military service according to the recommendations of the American Council on Education.
+The university awards credit for educational experiences during military service according to the recommendations of the American Council on Education and your degree plan.
 Most credits may not transfer.

 Can I qualify for financial aid even though I receive VA benefits?

 Yes.
-Apply for financial aid through www.fafsa.ed.gov.
-Amounts and eligibility will vary per student.
-If you only qualify for loans, you have the option to decline them.
+You must apply for financial aid in order to for the university to determine your eligibility for financial aid.
+Eligibility and financial aid options will vary by student.
+If you only qualify for student loans, you have the option to decline them.

 What if I'm also taking classes at another college?

 All students pursuing a degree at The University of Texas at Austin but taking courses at another institution must complete a Parent Institution Form to use VA benefits for those courses.
-Please stop by the Student Veteran Center for a copy.
+After completing Step 1 of the form, you may email it to email@example.com or return it to the veteran certification team in the Office of the Registrar for processing.

 Does the VA make me pay money back when I receive Incomplete or F grades?

-They might.
-If you receive an incomplete (grade of "X") for a class and it turns into a permanent incomplete (grade "I") or no credit (NC) the VA requires that the university Registrar report it as a non-punitive grade.
+Maybe.
+If you receive an incomplete (grade of "X") for a class and it turns into a permanent incomplete (grade of "I") or no credit (NC), the VA requires that the university Registrar report it as a non-punitive grade.
 Consequently, the VA may determine your benefits to be overpaid for that semester and request repayment from you.

 If you had mitigating circumstances that prevented you from attending, please contact our office for assistance.